 The trip down from the José María Córdova airport to Medellín provides numerous spectacular views of the Aburrá Valley with about four million people in the Medellín metro area.
 We previously provided a guide to get to Medellín from the airport.

-Also, we provided detailed guides to severn different airports in Colombia:
+Also, we have detailed guides to 10 different airports in Colombia:

 - El Dorado Airport (BOG) – Bogotá’s International Airport and the largest airport in Colombia.

 - José María Córdova (MDE) – Medellín’s International Airport in Rionegro.